A special exhibition of dazzling Tudor treasures celebrating the 500th anniversary of the Field of Cloth of Gold

 This exhibition immersed visitors in Tudor history and reunited stunning works of art, gold, weapons, manuscripts and clothing from the Field of Cloth of Gold, Henry VIII's legendary encounter with his great rival François I of France.

-The major new exhibition will star a never-before-seen tapestry which sheds rare light on people of colour in the Tudor period.
+A never-before-seen tapestry was also on display, which shed rare light on people of colour in the Tudor period.

 A Tudor spectacle

 The Field of Cloth of Gold, an 18-day meeting between Henry VIII and François I in 1520, was unparalleled in its lavish demonstration of wealth and power.

 Inside huge temporary palaces, under tents made of luxurious cloth of gold or on the specially constructed tiltyard, the two competitive kings and their courtiers jousted and wrestled, hosted great banquets and exchanged expensive gifts.
 Wine flowed from the fountains and a 'dragon' flew above the festivities.

 Top image: The Field of the Cloth of Gold c.
 1545. © Royal Collection Trust / Her Majesty Queen Elizabeth II 2019

 This is Tudor history at its most dramatic, dazzling best.

 Tracy Borman, Joint Chief Curator at Historic Royal Palaces

 The exhibition took place in the rooms at Hampton Court Palace that were used by the mastermind of the event, Cardinal Thomas Wolsey, and combined significant artefacts from the Field of Cloth of Gold with dazzling treasures from Henry's Tudor court and François' Valois court.